Battery charging diagnosis at a glance

 Why is my RV battery not charging when plugged into shore power?

-Common causes include no pedestal power, an EMS fault, a tripped breaker, a converter or inverter-charger that is not powered, incorrect charger settings, an open fuse path, a battery disconnect issue, or a battery refusing charge because of temperature or protection limits.
+Common causes include no pedestal power, an EMS fault, a tripped breaker, a converter or inverter charger that is not powered, incorrect charger settings, an open fuse path, a battery disconnect issue, or a battery refusing charge because of temperature or protection limits.

 Can my RV lights work even if the battery is not charging?

 Yes.
 In some setups the converter can support 12V loads while the battery itself is disconnected, protected, failed, or not receiving charge through the expected path.
+That is why you need to test charger output and battery-side current instead of trusting the lights alone.

 Why is my solar controller on but my RV battery still low?

 The controller may be seeing weak panel input, using the wrong battery profile, sitting in a limited charging stage, facing a battery-side disconnect, or feeding live loads that consume most of the available solar current.
+Check PV input, battery voltage, controller status, charging current, and battery-side protection separately.

 Should I replace the battery first if it is not charging?